 Haughhead Stables – sables proud of the high standard of their ponies and horses.
-They offer all types of equine experiences including 30min pony rides, hacks of various duration, picnic experiences, riding holidays where we can supply the horse or you can bring your own.
+They offer all types of equine experiences including 30 minute pony rides, hacks of various duration and picnic experiences.
 They have ponies and horses suitable for all experiences and ages.

 Traquair Arms Hotel Restaurant - the restaurant and bar area are open for lunches from 12-2pm and in the evenings from 5pm, serving food until 9pm.
 Food is served all day on a Saturday and a Sunday.
 The Traquair evening menu is packed with dishes made using locally sourced ingredients and the large specials board changes every few days offering a section of globally inspired dishes!
 Choose to eat outdoors in their much-loved beer garden, loved by all who visit and is well known for its tranquil beauty.
 The Traquair Arms won the best beer garden in 2008.
 They offer guests a cosy and traditional bar to relax in and play host to a large selection of locally brewed ales including Tempest and Traquair Brewery, located only 1 mile from the hotel.
 They also have an impressive whisky shelf, running the length of the bar, offering whisky from all over Scotland and Ireland.